 Nasal polypectomies are quick, painless, and effective procedures.
 Dr. Mandel can perform them in as little as 30 minutes.
 They don’t require any incisions or complicated surgical techniques.
 Perhaps most importantly, they’re outpatient surgeries.
 This means you can go home the same day with minimal post-procedure discomfort and quick recovery time.

 Start Living Polyp Free!

 Are you ready to say goodbye to nasal polyps once and for all?
-Then it’s time you joined the thousands of patients who can breathe easier thanks to Dr. Mandel and South Florida Sinus and Allergy Center!
+Then it’s time you joined the thousands of patients who can breathe easier thanks to Dr. Mandel and Florida Sinus & Snoring Specialists!

 Dr. Mandel has been recognized as a leader in otolaryngology for close to three decades.
 He’s Double-Board certified, has developed several uniquely effective procedures, and is one of the only rhinologists in South Florida.
-He took this dedication and talent and founded South Florida Sinus and Allergy Center.
+He took this dedication and talent and founded Florida Sinus & Snoring Specialists.